-Vanderbilt University prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students, faculty, and staff on its property or as part of any university-sponsored activities.
-This prohibition extends to off-campus activities that are officially sponsored by Vanderbilt.
-It also extends to off-campus professional activities of Vanderbilt faculty and staff, including attendance at professional conferences, when the university sponsors those activities.
-Vanderbilt University will impose disciplinary sanctions on students, faculty, and staff, up to and including expulsion or termination of employment and referral for prosecution, for violation of this policy.
+The university prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students, faculty, and staff on its property or as part of any university-sponsored activity.
+The prohibition extends to off-campus activities that are officially sponsored by Vanderbilt, its schools, departments, or organizations.
+In addition, the prohibition extends to off-campus professional or organizational activities, including attendance at professional conferences, when participation is sponsored by the university, or when the participant, faculty member, or staff member is representing the university.
+Finally, the prohibition extends to "private" events off campus where the university may have an interest. . . . the university will impose disciplinary sanctions on students, faculty, and staff-up to and including expulsion or termination of employment and referral for prosecution-for violation of the alcohol and illicit drug policy.
 Additional standards of conduct, disciplinary standards, and procedures may be found in the Student Handbook, the Faculty Manual, the Substance Abuse Policy (Policy # HR-35), the Medical Center Alcohol and Drug Use Policy, and any applicable union contract.
 Tennessee's legal drinking age is twenty-one (21).
 University policy states that alcoholic beverages may not be served to persons younger than twenty-one years of age.
 Additionally, the policy provides the following penalties:

-The minimum sanction for simple unlawful purchase, possession, or consumption of alcohol is a reprimand for the first offense.
-The completion of an appropriate assessment, education or rehabilitation program may be required.
-For simple unlawful possession or consumption in a substance-free residential area, the reprimand may be enhanced with sanctions that might include attendance or implementation of educational programs, or service projects.
+The minimum sanction for simple purchase, possession, or consumption of alcohol in violation of university policy is a reprimand for the first offense.
+The completion of an appropriate assessment, education, or rehabilitation program may be required.
+For simple possession or consumption in a substance-free residential area, the reprimand may be enhanced with sanctions that might include attendance or implementation of educational programs or service projects.
 (See below.)
-In addition, disciplinary action will be taken for misconduct that results from the use of alcoholic beverages or other drugs.
+In addition, disciplinary sanctions will be imposed for misconduct that results from the use of alcoholic beverages or other drugs.
 Students will also be held responsible for any damages that result from their misconduct.
-These sanctions will be imposed consistent with disciplinary standards and procedures found in the Student Conduct System.
+These sanctions will be imposed consistent with disciplinary standards and procedures found in Chapter 3, "Student Conduct."